System Setup – FTP Providers

 • Purpose: Provides secure authentication for file transfer.

 • Instruction: Enter the password exactly as provided.
-Use the eye icon to reveal if necessary.
+Use the eye icon to reveal it if necessary.

 3. Host Address